amold83/Test/README.md

 * Ramda Adjunct : Another JS library, similar to Ramda, but this has more options/features than the Ramda
 * RxJs : Reactive extensions for JS

+#  Features
+*  The application has a responsive user interface with a modern look and feel across browsers and devices (including mobile)
+*  The application is fully 508 compliant
+*  Streamlined questions in the application entry module with user friendly forms
+*  Code follows stringent security standards based on the National Institute of Standards and Technology (NIST) benchmark
+*  Electronic verifications through integration with federal interfaces like SSA, VCI, VLP
+*  Integration with third party services like Trumpia for text messaging, Experian for Identity proofing, phone, email and physical address validation.

 # Functions